#1 Searched Person on Google 2026: Savannah Guthrie Shakes Up the Prediction Markets

 Alexandra Griffiths • News Editor 16+ years betting experience

-The race to be named Google’s most searched person of 2026 is on.
-Bet on Trump’s continued dominance, Bad Bunny’s momentum, or Musk’s volatility.
-Here are the best value plays on the board right now.
+The race for #1 searched person on Google for 2026 is on.
+Find new entries like Savannah Guthrie on the prediction markets, track Donald Trump, or build on Bad Bunny's momentum.
+Here are the best value plays on the markets now.

-It’s been none other than Donald Trump for the past three years.
-Traders on prediction markets are putting their money on the President being the most searched person of the year for the fourth year running.
+Donald Trump has been the winner for the past three years on the Google searches.
+Traders on prediction markets are putting their money on the president being the most searched person of the year for the fourth year running.

 Key Takeaways:

-• Donald Trump is the current favorite: the POTUS has topped the chart for the past three years.
+• Donald Trump has become the value play: the POTUS has topped the chart for the past three years.
+His 16% probability still warrants attention.

 • Bad Bunny is vying for favoritism: the Puerto Rican's Super Bowl performance, Spotify prowess, and cultural influence has soared.